Nexenta/edge-dev/README.md

 neadm service serve company-branch1/finance
 ```

-* restart s3 service so that it will pick up new values
+* restart s3 service so that it will pick up new values from the "s3finance" service definition

 ```
 docker exec -it nedge-data-s3 /opt/nedge/nmf/nefcmd.sh adm restart ccowgws3